Google AntiGravity vs OpenHands

 - What is the main difference between Google AntiGravity and OpenHands?

-- Google AntiGravity focuses on agent-first architecture with manager and editor surfaces while OpenHands highlights autonomous agent that browses the web, runs code, and uses terminal.
-Both target developer ides & agents, but their onboarding, AI depth, and pricing models feel different.
+- Google AntiGravity focuses on agent-first architecture with manager and editor surfaces while OpenHands highlights full agentic loop: browses web, writes code, runs terminal commands.
+Both target ide-agents, but their onboarding, AI depth, and pricing models feel different.

 - Which tool is better for speed and flow?